Academic

 LV students are encouraged to take part in ‘Take Your Child to Work Day’, which is an excellent experience of a workplace for the students.
 LV are invited to attend the careers forums, which take place after school.

-At the start of VI, students undertake the Morrisby Profile psychometric tests to help them to focus on aspirations and make more informed decisions about future paths, taking into account their personality, learning preferences and study interests.
+At the start of VI, students undertake the Morrisby Profile psychometric tests to help them to focus on aspirations and make more informed decisions about future paths, taking into account their aptitudes, personality, learning preferences and study interests.
 This is followed by a 1:1 personal guidance meeting with a qualified careers advisor.
 During the autumn term, the annual Careers Fair for students in VI, VII and VIII, involves an afternoon of career exploration led by alumnae and external professionals from a variety of career sectors including Finance, STEM and the Arts.
 In the VI, students attend a series of ‘World of Work’ PSHE sessions during the autumn term, which also covers employability and how to organise their own work experience, where they are given advice on CVs and cover letters and attend mock interviews for work experience placements.
 Work experience is arranged by the students for the summer following their GCSEs.
 The students are also able to participate in the Working Lunch Programme organised by the VII, the careers forums as well as the entrepreneurship challenge in collaboration with St Paul’s School (boys).

 Senior School (VII-VIII)